-Anti-Bribery and Anti-Corruption
+Anti-Bribery and Corruption

 In order to ensure full compliance with domestic and international regulations as well as the Bank’s own policies, Yapı Kredi keeps track of blacklisted individuals and companies through information received from international data providers and social media sources.
-Information gathered through these sources is used to identify intermediaries, suppliers, contractors and customers with a history or suspicion of bribery.
+Information gathered through these sources is used to identify intermediaries, suppliers, contractors with a history or suspicion of bribery.
 In the event that a customer or supplier is blacklisted for corruption or bribery, the Bank terminates all contracts with the individual or entity in question.

-The Compliance and Internal Control Department is tasked with managing the implementation of the Code of Ethics and Business Conduct and the Bribery and Anti-Corruption Policy within the organization.
-The Compliance and Internal Control Department is responsible for ensuring compliance with the provisions related to banking and capital markets regulations, exchange regimens, anti-money laundering, internal and external fraud detection systems, data protection, the Bribery and Anti-Corruption Policy, conflicts of interest, the Code of Ethics and Business Conduct as well as the Turkish Commercial Code.
+The Compliance and Internal Control Department is tasked with managing the implementation of the Code of Ethics and Business Conduct and the Anti-Bribery Corruption Policy within the organization.
+The Compliance and Internal Control Department is responsible for ensuring compliance with the provisions related to banking and capital markets regulations, exchange regimens, anti-money laundering, internal and external fraud detection systems, data protection, conflicts of interest, the Anti-Bribery Corruption Policy, the Code of Ethics and Business Conduct as well as the Turkish Commercial Code.

 Yapı Kredi has established robust systems in line with international practices as well as internal regulations managed by “Internal Audit”, “Risk Management” and “Compliance and Internal Control” departments.
-These departments operate directly under the Audit Committee of the Board of Directors to ensure that the Bank’s activities are in full compliance with all laws, regulations, corporate policies and procedures in effect, and in accordance with the Bank’s Code of Ethics and Business Conduct, Birbery and Anti-Corruption Policy, Policy on Prevention of Laundering Proceeds of Crime and Financing of Terrorism, monitoring and reporting risks, conducting audits, and reporting to the Audit Committee and Board of Directors on a monthly, quarterly and yearly basis.
-Audit Committee is responsible for assessing the company’s ethical environment, controlling processes for ethical compliance, and submitting independent annual reports to the Board of Directors.
+These departments operate directly under the Audit Committee of the Board of Directors to ensure that the Bank’s activities are in full compliance with all laws, regulations, corporate policies and procedures in effect and in accordance with the Bank’s Code of Ethics and Business Conduct, Bribery and Anti-Corruption Policy, Policy on Prevention of Laundering Proceeds of Crime and Financing of Terrorism, monitoring and reporting risks, conducting audits and reporting to the Audit Committee and Board of Directors on a monthly, quarterly and yearly basis.
+Audit Committee is responsible for assessing the company’s ethical environment, controlling processes for ethical compliance and submitting independent annual reports to the Board of Directors.

-Reporting and Communications
+Whistleblowing Hotlines and Communications

 Within the scope of the risk assessment methodology;

 - A periodically upgraded risk assessment is performed to provide a comprehensive picture as to which aspects of the business are most sensitive in terms of corruption and bribery.
-The results of the risk assessment are reviewed by the Audit Committee,
+The results of the risk assessment are reviewed by the Audit Committee.

-- Within the scope of the anti-corruption program, employees are provided training on legal requirements in order to raise their awareness of the matter,
+- Within the scope of the Anti-Corruption Program, employees are provided training on legal requirements in order to raise their awareness of the matter.

 - Information is provided as regards the necessity to register all transactions accurately in the official ledgers and records, as well as the obligation to avoid any unexplained or unregistered accounts, funds or assets and transactions in this scope, under any condition.

-- Reports on issues falling under the scope of the anti-corruption program and notices on acts of bribery and corruption are submitted to the Audit Committee on a quarterly basis and to the Head of Anti-Corruption on a monthly basis.
+- Reports on issues falling under the scope of the Anti-Corruption Program and notices on acts of bribery and corruption are submitted to the Audit Committee on a quarterly basis and to the Head of Anti-Corruption on a monthly basis.